fritogotlayed/sample-mcp-server/PreCoLoChecklist.md

 - [ ] Can run `n8n` from the CLI
   - Option 1 (via `npx`): `npx n8n`
-    - Use your favorite tool like npm, nvm, asdf, etc.
+    - Use your favorite tool like nvm, asdf, etc. to install `node` / `npm`.
+    - If you do not have `nvm` installed and have no preference you will likely need to install `xcode-select` on your mac.
+      - From the terminal run `xcode-select --install` then in your settings -> General download and install xcode-select.
   - Option 2 (via `docker` / `docker-compose`)
     - If you _really_ don't want to use `npx`, you can use this [docker-based approach](https://github.com/fritogotlayed/n8n-playground)